 At BF Adventure we are committed to empowering children and young people to learn differently in the outdoors.

 The picture-perfect rurality of Cornwall hides disturbing evidence of ingrained poverty and disadvantage that can have a life-limiting impact on children and young people.
-At BF Adventure we work with ~ 4,000 children and young people each year, of which 500 live with multiple disadvantages including poverty and social isolation.
+At BF Adventure we work with ~ 5,000 children and young people each year, of whom 500 live with multiple disadvantages including poverty and social isolation.
 Over 200 of this group receive our specialist long term support with learning and/or physical disabilities, behavioural challenges, mental ill health and other issues associated with Adverse Childhood Experiences.